mipek/binarydroid/README.md

 - Improve architecture support (add x86, mips, ....)
 - Implement mode switching (ARM and Thumb) - should be easy enough given that we use Capstone
 - Graph-View disassembler (as seen in IDA or x64dbg)
+- Editing bytes in the HexView (essentially turning it into a HexEditor)
+- Patching/modifying the assembly